Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Book of Songs, also named Shijing or Classic of Poetry, is the earliest Chinese poetry anthology that includes folk songs, court hymns, and imperial sacrificial music from around the 11th century BC — 6th century BC, compiled by Confucius (551 BC — 479 BC).

-Poems in the Book of Songs, according to Confucius, are about the nobility and purity of humanity.
+According to Confucius, poems in the Book of Songs are about humanity's nobility and purity.

 Jade Dragons (Yu Jue) of the Spring and Autumn Period (770 BC — 403 BC)— Nanyang Antique Archaeology Institute (Photo by Dongmaiying)